FlipsideCrypto/sei-models/models/descriptions/inserted_timestamp.md

 {% docs inserted_timestamp %}

-The time the block was inserted into to the Flipside database.
+The utc timestamp at which the row was inserted into the table.

 {% enddocs %}